clickpulp/ags-modules/docs/roomindex.md

 Automatically finds and organizes all the clickable things in each room - characters, objects, hotspots, everything!
 This makes it easy for other systems (like the hints highlighter) to work with all interactive elements without having to search for them manually.

+**What's an Index?** Think of it like your phone's contact list or a menu - instead of scrolling through every single thing to find what you need, you have one organized list where you can quickly find what you're looking for.
+This module creates that kind of a central list for everything clickable in your room.

 **Why this helps:** Instead of having to check every character, every object, and every hotspot separately, you can just ask "what can players interact with in this room?" and get a neat list.
+It's like having a helpful assistant who already knows where everything is!

 ## Dependencies